thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **CDM** - Continuous Diagnostics and Mitigation - Helps US government agencies identify cybersecurity risks.
 - **CIS** - Center for Internet Security.
 Non profit that publishes wellknown "Top 20 Critical Security Controls."
 This org feels like a broader OWASP.
 - **Compensating Control** - Secondary control that compensates the primary control.
 Ex. you may require a 16 digit password, but if the system doesn't allow for more than 12 digits, a compensating control could be to add 2FA.
+- **COSO** - Committee of Sponsoring Organizations of the Treadway Commission.
+Provides guidance on governance-related topics like fraud, controls, finance, and ethics.
+These are best practices (not a regulation or law).
 - **Core Impact** - Penetration testing tool.
 - **CPE** - Common Platform Enumeration - scheme that nmap, or any other tool, can use to fingerprint/identify hardware devices, OS version, applications, etc. This is developed by MITRE.
 - **CVE** - Common Vulnerabilities and Exposures.
 Scheme for identifying vulnerabilities.
 This was developed by MITRE and adopted by NIST.
 CVE-YYYY-### (this is how CVEs are identified, YYYY is the year).